rachelarianna/ism2411-data-cleaning-copilot/README.md

 #Project cleanup

 The purpose of this project is to demonstrate a clean, organized data set using both python and Github.
 What I was able to do is transform a raw, unorganized dataset into a processed, clean version to better analyze the data.

+##How to Run

+From the project root folder, run:

+''' bash
+python src/data_cleaning.py